 OpenL Tablets WebStudio provides a function that allows a simple update and redeployment of many related deploy configurations when a particular rule project is modified.
-This function takes into account the revision of the opened rule project and works correctly, even with older project revisions.
+This function considers the revision of the opened rule project and works correctly, even with older project revisions.